-Clermont-Ferrand, the regional capital, sits in the midst of wooded volcanoes and is an attractive, bustling commercial centre with thriving restaurants, cafés, bars and plenty of boutiques and galleries.
+Clermont-Ferrand, the regional capital, sits amid wooded volcanoes and is an attractive, bustling commercial centre with thriving restaurants, cafés, bars and plenty of boutiques and galleries.
 One of the oldest cities in France, mentioned in Strabo's Geography, and the starting point of the first crusade, Clermont-Ferrand has a rich and interesting history.